Science News Roundup: Global licence deal to provide COVID antibody test tech free to poorer countries - WHO; NASA launches test mission of asteroid-deflecting spacecraft and more | Technology

 The United States Department of Defense late on Tuesday said it will establish a new group to investigate reports on the presence of UFOs in restricted airspace.
 The formation of the group comes after the government released a report in June, encompassing 144 observations, which said there was a lack of sufficient data to determine the nature of mysterious flying objects.

-Experimental chewing gum may reduce virus spread; Booster shot protection may be longer lasting
+Long COVID risk no lower with breakthrough infection; COVID-19 survival improves for European cancer patients

 The following is a summary of some recent studies on COVID-19.
 They include research that warrants further study to corroborate the findings and that has yet to be certified by peer review.
-Experimental chewing gum reduces virus in saliva
+Long COVID risk not lower after breakthrough infection

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)